 Working Base Station and Rover Pair

-The first indication that that the boards are working as planned is the indicator light on the base station and rover.
+The first indication that that the boards are working as planned is the indicator light on the rover.
 On the rover, the light will start off red, turn to yellow when a GPS solution is found, green for an RTK float solution, and blue for an RTK fix solution.
-On the base station the light will start off red, once there is a GPS solution it will turn to green, and once the solution is stable and the unit is surveyed in, it will turn to blue.
 Note that it is normal for surveying to take a few minutes and the light may toggle from green to blue a few times before locking in on blue.
-On both the rover and the base station there is also a small green led near the GNSS receiver that will flash once per second once a GNSS solution is found.
+On both the rover and the base station there is also a small blue led near the GNSS receiver that will flash once per second once a GNSS solution is found.
+On the base station the light will indicate battery strength by default, but the serial output from the base station should show packets of data being sent to the rover.
+Before a fix is achieved those packets are around 25 bytes, growing to 200-1000 bytes once a fix is achieved.

 Rover